-ABOUT ARTICLE Abstract: This study investigates the influence of governance factors on the quality of disclosure in financial reporting, focusing on the characteristics of boards, audit committees, and external auditors.
-Using a sample of [insert sample size or type of companies], the research employs quantitative analysis to examine the relationships between governance variables and disclosure quality.
+ABOUT ARTICLE Key words: Governance factors, Board Abstract: This study investigates the influence of characteristics, Audit committee characteristics, governance factors on the quality of disclosure in External auditor, Disclosure quality, Financial financial reporting, focusing on the characteristics reporting. of boards, audit committees, and external auditors.
+Using a sample of [insert sample size or type of Received: 20.02.2024 companies], the research employs quantitative Accepted: 25.02.2024 analysis to examine the relationships between Published : 01.03.2024 governance variables and disclosure quality.
 Findings suggest that certain board characteristics, such as independence and expertise, as well as audit committee characteristics, such as size and independence, significantly impact disclosure quality.
 Moreover, the involvement of external auditors in the audit process also emerges as a critical factor influencing the transparency and completeness of financial disclosures.
-These insights contribute to influencing the transparency and completeness of practices in corporate financial reporting.
+These insights contribute to our understanding of the mechanisms through which governance structures influence disclosure practices in corporate financial reporting.